fuzziqersoftware/resource_dasm/README.md

         the Mac OS System file instead.
     *2: These sprite formats contain multiple images, so render_sprite will produce multiple .bmp files.
+    *3: Resources of this type can contain embedded color tables.
+If the resource (or individual images therein) contain their own color tables, no color table is required on the command line, and any provided color table via the command line will be ignored.

 ### Game map generators